felipe88alves/math_abs_investigation/README.md

 The results negate the existance of degredation in terms of performance in average execution time, the average number of bytes allocated per operation and the number of allocations per operation.

-The recommendation from this analysis is to **apply generics with the proposed contraints to the `math.Abs` function as a mean to improve user experience and to reduce the need for type conversion**.
+The recommendation from this analysis is:
+- To **apply generics with the proposed contraints to the `math.Abs` function as a mean to improve user experience and to reduce the need for type conversion**.
+- To implement both parameter and return of the `Abs` function as generics.

 Please let me know if you're ok with this proposal, if you require any further testing or have any suggestions.